 Proactive project managers recognize how the pandemic will forever change the way we work, but also how this is just one example of continued change throughout the industry.
 Proactive project managers always seek to improve their skill-sets and are capable of adapting regardless of changes that come.
 We can’t wait to become more digitally/virtually oriented; projects are moving forward as quickly as the pace of change and need our strategic attention and care.

 As an example, during the pandemic, on-site meetings or site walkthroughs haven’t been possible or have been challenging to plan and hold safely.
 The silver lining, here, is that regardless of external circumstances technology has made these meetings less necessary.
-Proactive project managers recognize when in-person meetings are needed, but also when time and finances could be saved by leading meetings with the tools noted above, with 360-degree interactive webcams like you see below, or with other virtual avenues.
+Proactive project managers recognize when in-person meetings are needed, but also when time and finances could be saved by leading meetings with the tools noted above, with 360-degree interactive webcams, or with other virtual avenues.